dshah2008/FPL_PlayerPerformancePredictor/README.md

 \- master_team_list.csv : Team ID and name mapping for each season in 1 file.\
 \- players_raw.csv : Contains player position information for each season = 6 files.\
 \
+\- Number of samples used for modeling: 57,170\
+\- Number of features used for modeling: 18\
+\
 **Observations**\
 \- Target is very sparse (has many 0s)\
 <img src="images/Points distribution (before filter)1.JPG?raw=true"/>\